lesterong/cvwo-api/README.md

 # Taskority API
 This is the backend repository for Taskority, a task manager to take charge of your tasks.
 Developed for CVWO assignment in 2021/2022, using Ruby on Rails and PostgreSQL.

-The API is deployed on Heroku, and can be found [here](https://taskority-api.herokuapp.com/).
+The API is deployed on fly.io, and can be found [here](https://taskority-api.fly.dev/).

 ### API Endpoints
 1. `/api/signup`